Robert Bateman Community Centre

 Currently, the sidewalk is closed in front of the Robert Bateman site.
 Do you know when the sidewalk will reopen

-DonnaOwens asked about 1 month agoThey are finishing up the storm and sanitary tie-in today.
+DonnaOwens asked 8 months agoThey are finishing up the storm and sanitary tie-in today.
 The walkway will be open for pedestrians by end of work day today (Sept 11).
 The concrete sidewalk panels will be replaced on a separate day.

 -